AU art professor brings history back to the Augusta Canal area

 "My shortest description is its halfway in between a Peterburg boat and stone hedge," Rust said.

-In fact, when people ask what it is, he'll ask what they see.
+In fact, when people ask what it is, he'll ask what

 "Then once they see it from the ends, they recognize that it's a boat."